tsutterley/pyTMD/doc/source/user_guide/predict_tide_drift.md

 predict_tide_drift.py
 ===============

- - Predict tidal elevation at multiple times and locations using harmonic constants
+ - Predict tides at multiple times and locations using harmonic constants
  - Can be used to calculate tidal corrections for airborne and satellite altimetry

 #### Calling Sequence